Go Ad-Free

 Doctors often treat an underactive thyroid (hypothyroidism) with levothyroxine alone (T4).
 New research suggests some people also need T3.

-What do you think the #1 most prescribed drug in America is?
-No, it’s not a statin.
-According to the last statistics we have seen, it is a drug for thyroid replacement called levothyroxine.
-Over 120 million prescriptions were dispensed annually.
+What do you think the #3 most prescribed drug in America is?
+According to the last statistics we have seen, it is a generic drug for thyroid replacement called levothyroxine.
+Nearly 20 million people take this generic form of synthetic thyroid hormone.
+That doesn’t take into account the brand name Synthroid.
+Millions more opt for this brand of levothyroxine.
 Did you know that one of the most controversial and contentious issues in endocrinology has to do with the best treatment for hypothyroidism?
-Most doctors insist that standard treatment with levothyroxine alone (L-T4, Levothroid, Levoxyl, Synthroid, Tirosint, Unithroid) is the answer to a sluggish or inactive thyroid gland.
-They reject natural thyroid or supplementation with T3 (Cytomel or compounded slow-release products) as unnecessary or unreliable.
-Under pressure from patients and colleagues, however, some are beginning to shift their stance.
-Others, however, maintain that levothyroxine is vastly overprescribed and that most people taking this hormone don’t actually need it.
+Most doctors insist that standard treatment with levothyroxine alone (LT4, Levothroid, Levoxyl, Synthroid, Tirosint, Unithroid) is the answer to a sluggish or inactive thyroid gland.

 Is TSH Testing Misleading?